DawYem/DawYem/README.md

 #  Hi, I'm Dawit

 Welcome to my GitHub portfolio!
-I'm a Computer Science major at Augusta University from Metro Atlanta, passionate about building technology that makes a difference.
+I'm a Computer Science major at The Georgia Institute of Technology from Metro Atlanta, passionate about building technology that makes a difference.
 I love working on projects related to **software engineering**, **AI**, and **cloud technologies**, and I'm always exploring new tools, frameworks, and ideas.

 ---